angular/angular/aio/content/guide/http.md

 <div class="alert is-helpful">

-You can use the `options` object to configure various other aspects of an outgoing request.
+Use the `options` object to configure various other aspects of an outgoing request.
 In [Adding headers](#adding-headers), for example, the service set the default headers using the `headers` option property.

 Use the `params` property to configure a request with [HTTP URL parameters](#url-params), and the `reportProgress` option to [listen for progress events](#report-progress) when transferring large amounts of data.